 I’ve been in a lot of extremely WTF moments working with singers, thinking that they had caused a take to peak too high, later realizing that it was just my fault having a dumb moment using saturation the wrong way.

-Typically saturation is predominantly used on single elements of a mix, when starting to experiment with it, play elements of your project individually and listen closely to how they blend together, from there you can begin to play in a more aggressive manner, education is key, taking the time to walk before you run will be the defining factor in your success.
+Typically saturation is predominately used on single elements of a mix, when starting to experiment with it, play elements of your project individually and listen closely to how they blend together, from there you can begin to play in a more aggressive manner, education is key, taking the time to walk before you run will be the defining factor in your success.